The Role of Branding in Business Marketing

 What is the role of Branding?

 Branding is a marketing practice that a company exhibits in creating its name, symbol or logo, and overall design that is readily identifiable as the company itself.
+It’s a key component of B2C and B2B marketing.

 It gives your business its characteristics and persona.